eabadir/PprobablyEqualsNP/EGPT/Entropy/Entropy_Complexity_MVP.md

   -- 2. Prove the properties of the constructed source:
   --    a) P_source is indeed this uniformDist and its alphabet cardinality is k_outcomes.
   --    b) P_source sums to 1.
-  --    (These proofs are straightforward using Mathlib and PPNP.Entropy.Common lemmas.) repeat { constructor };
+  --    (These proofs are straightforward using Mathlib and EGPT.Entropy.Common lemmas.) repeat { constructor };
   · rfl;
   · exact card_fin k_outcomes;